EMazarakis/Ecosystem/README.md

 Undergraduate project of the course: "Introduction to C++".
 Simulation of an Ecosystem with GUI by QT Creator.

+Ecosystem is composed by a terrrain of tiles SIZExSIZE.
+Every tile can be one of the following kinds of "ground":

+1. Water
+2. Hill
+3. Mountain

+At every kind of "ground" lives one plant and many animals.

 ---

 # Flora of the Ecosystem!